-Let’s imagine a scenario: A stakeholder has requested that a wipe transition be made faster.
+Let’s imagine a scenario where a stakeholder has requested that a wipe transition should be made faster.
 The marketing project manager will take that change request and translate it into technical, accurate language that the video engineer will understand.

 Now that your team has their tasks, it’s time for them to get to work.
-As the marketing project manager, you’ll be on hand to address any questions or concerns, while you make sure that everything is going according to plan.
+As the marketing project manager you’ll be responsible for addressing any questions or concerns.
+Plus, making sure that everything is going according to plan.

-If you find that a change request was unclear at this stage, it will be your job to act as a go-between for your team members and stakeholders.
+If you find that a change request was unclear at this stage, you’ll have to act as a go-between for your team members and stakeholders.
 Then you’ll need clear communication skills and a diplomatic approach to make sure both groups are satisfied.

 Once the changes have been made, you’ll have to confirm that the edits were accurate.
-In other words, you’ll have to recirculate the updated collateral among your stakeholders in order to get their approval again.
+In other words, you’ll have to show the updated assets to all your stakeholders to get their final approval.

 Filestage makes it easy to expedite the review process, and make sure that no one misses a critical change request.

-Now that we have a better idea of what the change request process will look like, here’s a closer look at some top tips for helping you really take control of the change request process.
+Now that we have a better idea of what the change request process will look like, here are some tips for helping you take control of the change request process.

 - A lack of communication at this stage can put the client on edge and harm an otherwise warm relationship.

 - A lack of discourse about the change requests may mean that key questions and talking points are missed.